7 Santorini Trip Planning Mistakes To Avoid!

 5. Visit the island

-Depending on how long you are visiting the island, try to explore areas outside of the main tourist spots.
+Depending on how long you visit the island, try to explore areas outside the main tourist spots.

 I’m not saying skip the magical town of Oia if your cruise ship is stopping by for a few hours.